oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 The Jupyter notebook in this sample also guides users how to change PyTorch* codes to run on Intel® Data Center GPU family and how to validate the GPU or CPU usages for PyTorch* workloads on Intel CPU or GPU.

->**Note**: Intel® Extension for PyTorch* is available as part of Intel® AI Analytics Toolkit.
+>**Note**: Intel® Extension for PyTorch* is available as part of Intel® AI Tools.
 For more information on the optimizations as well as performance data, see [*Intel and Facebook* collaborate to boost PyTorch* CPU performance*](http://software.intel.com/en-us/articles/intel-and-facebook-collaborate-to-boost-pytorch-cpu-performance).
 >
 >Find more examples in the [*Examples*](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/examples.html) topic of the [*Intel® Extension for PyTorch* Documentation*](https://intel.github.io/intel-extension-for-pytorch).

 ## Key Implementation Details

-The sample uses pretrained model provided by Intel and published as part of [Intel Model Zoo](https://github.com/IntelAI/models).
+The sample uses pretrained model provided by Intel and published as part of [Intel Reference Models](https://github.com/IntelAI/models).
 The example also illustrates how to utilize TensorFlow* and Intel® Math Kernel Library (Intel® MKL) runtime settings to maximize CPU performance on ResNet50 workload.

 - The Jupyter Notebook, `ResNet50_Inference.ipynb`, is implemented for both CPU and GPU using Intel® Extension for PyTorch*.
 - The `Intel_Extension_For_PyTorch_Hello_World.py` script is implemented for CPU using the Python language.